2012–13 NK Maribor season: UEFA Champions League

-For the play-off round of the elite UEFA Champions League, Maribor was drawn together with Croatian champions Dinamo Zagreb.
+For the play-off round of the UEFA Champions League, Maribor was drawn against Croatian champions Dinamo Zagreb.
 This was the second time the two clubs have met in the UEFA competitions, having faced each other during the 2003–04 UEFA Champions League qualifying stages, when Dinamo secured a close 2–1 aggregate victory.
-The first leg was played at Maksimir stadium in front of 20,135 spectators, over 1,000 of which were Maribor supporters, a record for the most fans gathered on Maribor's away matches.
+The first leg was played at Stadion Maksimir in front of 20,135 spectators, over 1,000 of which were Maribor supporters, a record for the most fans gathered on Maribor's away matches at the time.
 Dinamo were the favorites and took an early lead with a goal by Duje Čop.
 Dinamo continued to play well and had couple of more chances, but it was Maribor who scored the second goal, from an own goal scored by Dinamo's captain Milan Badelj.
-Both teams had chances to take the lead in the second half and in the 74th minut Badelj scored another goal.
-This time it was in the right net and Dinamo regained their lead.
-Shortly afterwards Maribor's Robert Berić had a good chance to equalize, but was unsuccessful.
-Right at the end, Sammir had a good chance to increase the lead of the home team, however, his free-kick attempt narrowly missed the target.
-The second leg in Maribor saw a turn out of 12,420 spectators, the most of the 2012–13 season, which were expecting a good result from the home side and the qualification to the Champions league for the first time in almost 10 years.
-The Croatians, however, proved again to be too strong and after taking another early lead, they comfortably held the positive result right until the very end, with couple of good chances to increase the lead.
-Dinamo thus won the second leg with an away 1–0 victory, aggregate 3–1, and advanced to the Champions league group stages for the second successive season.
-Even though, they were defeated, Maribor advanced to the group stages of the UEFA Europa League.
+Both teams had chances to take the lead in the second half, and in the 74th minute, Dinamo regained the lead with a goal from Badelj.
+Shortly afterwards, Maribor's Berić had a good chance to equalize, but was unsuccessful.
+Right at the end, Sammir had a chance to increase the lead for the home team, however, his free-kick attempt narrowly missed the target.
+The second leg match in Maribor was attended by 12,420 spectators, the highest of the 2012–13 season.
+Dinamo, however, proved again to be too strong and after taking another early lead, they comfortably held the result until the end, with couple of good chances to increase the lead.
+Dinamo thus won 3–1 on aggregate and advanced to the Champions league group stages for the second successive season.
+Despite the defeat, Maribor made it to the group stage of the UEFA Europa League.